Here are some common questions and answers about Long Island Elite Football.

 How much does it cost?

-These are hands down the best players in Long Island playing the highest level of football in their age group.
+These are hands down the best players in Long Island and Metro NY playing the highest level of football in their age group.
 We have been doing this over 15 years, often taking 8 or more teams out of state to compete against the best teams in the country.
 There are daddy coached teams every year that try and emulate us and they are gone when their kids age out.
 Programs come and go that claim to do what we do better, cheaper, bigger.
 The Long Island Elite National Teams program is often imitated but never duplicated.
-LIE holds tryouts and selects the best players in all of Long Island per age group.
+LIE495 holds tryouts and selects the best players in all of Long Island per age group.
 These players are chosen to represent Long Island in various national events.
-The most popular of these events is the post-season national championship tournament held in December or January, and there are also 7v7s, The Liberty Challenge game in June, the LI-NJ Rumble at MetLife Stadium in August as well as other events that the teams participate in throughout the year.
-This is the highest level of football in Long Island.
+The most popular of these events is the New Year’s Bowl in San Antonio, Texas in January.
+There are other events including the annual Liberty Challenge that the teams participate in throughout the year.
+This is the highest level of football in Long Island, and most importantly it includes an educational component where players and their families learn about the nuances of high school selection, college recruiting, and NIL.

-When and where are tryouts held for LIE national teams?
+When and where are tryouts held for the Long Island Elite National Teams?

-Tryouts usually take place in the spring.
-There is one tryout date and sometimes additional tryouts are added.
-Locations in the past have been St Anthony’s HS, Stonybrook University, St. John the Baptist High School, Long Island University Post, Chaminade High School, Holy Trinity HS, Long Island Lutheran HS, Kellenberg High School, William Floyd, and John J. Burns Park.
-Check the Tryouts section of our website for the most up-to-date information.
+Tryouts take place year-round.
+There are group tryouts announced on our website and social media, and you can also simply register online at any time for a private tryout and a coach will invite you down for evaluation.
+Locations in the past have been St Anthony’s HS, Granny Rd.
+Field, Stonybrook University, Seaman’s Neck park, St. John the Baptist High School, Long Island University Post, Holy Trinity HS, Long Island Lutheran HS, William Floyd, and John J. Burns Park.
+Check the Teams + Tryouts section of our website for the most up-to-date information.

 What is the cost for tryouts?

-There is a one-time tryout fee of $100 and you may attend all of them.
+There is a one-time tryout fee of $100 and you may attend all tryouts, one fee covers everything.
 Measure up against the best competition on Long Island, and gain exposure to high school & college coaches.
 Tryouts are not only a chance to make the team, but also a great opportunity to receive coaching and honest feedback.

 If I make the team, when and where are practices held?